 Financial Powers of Attorney

-A durable power of attorney designates someone you trust to handle your financial matters if you become incapacitated.
-Without one, your family may need to go through an expensive and time-consuming guardianship process.
+A Durable Power of Attorney allows someone you trust to handle financial matters if you cannot.
+Without one, your family may need a court-supervised guardianship, which takes time and adds expense.

 Medical Powers of Attorney & Advance Directives